Critical Thinking Superpower Webbanner

 Asking these two simple questions will help you draw this meaning out, so you can charge your thinking with actionable insight.

-How do you turn critical thinking into a daily habit at work?
+How do you turn critical thinking into a daily business habit?

-Now you know how to surface the right questions, you need to make asking them a habit — an easy yet unavoidable part of people’s working lives.
+Now you know how to surface the right questions, and communicate the answers effectively, you need to make asking them a habit — an easy yet unavoidable part of your own and your team's working lives.
 Fortunately, our daily routines are full of opportunities to do this.
 They lie in the activities that every business is run on, like quarterly business reviews and annual planning cycles.

 Most of the time, people start preparing for set-piece activities like these by jumping straight into the weeds, pulling every imaginable cut of data together and then attempting to explain what it all means in a long and detailed document.